 Health Promotion Sciences

 The Graduate Program in Allied Health (G.P.A.H.) offers two graduate degrees in health promotion sciences: Master of Science (M.S.) and Doctor of Philosophy (Ph.D.) in Health Promotion Sciences.
 Graduates of our programs acquire the knowledge and skills to advance our understanding of the role of behavioral, social, and environmental influences in chronic diseases and conditions and to apply the principles and practices of health promotion, health equity, and health behavior change to create innovative solutions for current and emerging health challenges.
 The graduates of the M.S. program are employed in public health, community-based treatment and health care, worksite, and research settings.
+In addition, students can earn the M.S. as part of a 4+1 program in Dietetics that prepares students for the Commission on Dietetic Registration’s National Registration Examination.
 The graduates of the Ph.D. program are trained in more research-focused careers in academic settings but could also be leaders in a variety of professional settings, including industry, public health, work-site, and non-profit settings.
 The graduate programs offer students competitive graduate research and teaching assistantships, individualized programs of study, and opportunities for expanded roles in health promotion, health care, and research.
 Courses included on the approved program of study must achieve a grade of “B-” or higher.
 Students must maintain an overall grade point average (GPA) of 3.0 per term to be in good standing.
 In addition to the Graduate School requirements, the graduate programs in Health Promotion Sciences have the following requirements listed below.

 M.S. in Health Promotion Sciences